Particle Custom Data

 Add a Question object to the emitter

-Add a Question object and be sure to move it to the 'Test All Frames' list in the emitter, or it will only be tested once for each particle.
+Add a Question object and be sure to change its icon in the emitter to a blue clock icon, or it will only be tested once for each particle.

 In the Question object, set the type to 'Particle Flags' and the question itself to 'Particle Collided (Object)'.
 Add an action to the question and choose a 'Change Custom Data' action from the 'Direct Actions' group.